PROFESSIONAL DISCIPLINE & REGULATORY

 Our award winning professional discipline and regulatory law team is vastly experienced and comprises 57 members at every level of call.
 They are regularly instructed to act on matters in the medical, dental, police, legal, accountancy, financial services and sports sectors in particular.
 The team is led by Jon Holl-Allen KC.

 Chambers’ standing in this field is frequently underlined by nominations for leading industry awards.
-We have twice been awarded Chambers and Partners’ Professional Discipline Set of the Year and nine members of our team have been recognised as Professional Discipline Silk or Junior of the Year: Sir Robert Francis KC, John Beggs KC, Gerard Boyle KC, Charles Foster, David Morris, Andrew Hockton, Tony Haycroft, Elliot Gold and James Berry.
+In 2023 we were awarded Professional Discipline Set of the Year by both Chambers & Partners and The Legal 500.
+Nine members of our team have also been recognised as Professional Discipline Silk or Junior of the Year: Sir Robert Francis KC, John Beggs KC, Gerard Boyle KC, David Morris Andrew Hockton, Tony Haycroft, Simon Cridland, Elliot Gold and James Berry.
 John Beggs KC won the Silk of the Year Award for the second time in 2018.

 Sir Robert was knighted in June 2014 in recognition for services to healthcare and patients following his inquiry into failings at the Mid-Staffordshire NHS Foundation Trust.
 He subsequently chaired the independent review, Freedom to Speak Up, which considered how to remove the obstacles and create the right environment for an open and honest reporting culture in the NHS.